BharathGowda10/todo-task-app/README.md

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: https://todo-task-app-bharath-s-projects-73543613.vercel.app/ -- check this link for live demo

 ### `npm run build` fails to minify